LinaPaliakova/LinaPaliakova/README.md

 <!-- Icons -->
 My name is Palina Paliakova and I'm a L2 technical support engineer.
 I'm from Belarus, working at Luxoft Poland.
 You can find me  on [![LinkedIn][2.2]][2].
 I have a passion for learning and sharing my knowledge with others.
-My dream is to become a DevOps engineer.
+Learning Devops tool set, Python, Bash.
 I hope you will also find useful tips and code examples in my GitHub.

 <!-- Icons -->